Broccoli

 Nutrients.
 “Vitamin A in skin and hair: an update.”
 July 19, 2022.
 Retrieved from https://www.mdpi.com/2072-6643/14/14/2952

 Oregon State University: Linus Pauling Institute.
 “Vitamin C and skin health.”
-Retreived from https://lpi.oregonstate.edu/mic/health-disease/skin-health/vitamin-C Accessed November 27, 2023.
+Retrieved from https://lpi.oregonstate.edu/mic/health-disease/skin-health/vitamin-C Accessed November 27, 2023.

 Oregon State University: Linus Pauling Institute.
 “Vitamin E and skin health.”
 Retrieved from https://lpi.oregonstate.edu/mic/health-disease/skin-health/vitamin-E Accessed November 27, 2023.